andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/fMRI_03_LookingAtTheData.rst

 ..
 Reference the timeseries glossary

 Another quality check is to make sure there isn't excessive motion.
 Functional images are often collected as a time-series; that is, multiple volumes are concatenated together into a single dataset.
-You can rapidly flip through all of the volumes like pages of a book by clicking on the |movieIcon| icon in fsleyes.
-Note any jerky, sudden movements in any of the viewing panes.
+You can rapidly flip through all of the volumes like pages of a book by clicking on the movie reel icon in fsleyes.
+Note any sudden, jerky movements in any of the viewing panes.
 During preprocessing, we will quantify how much motion there was in order to decide whether to keep or to discard that subject's data.

 --------